FreddieSanchez/FreddieSanchez.github.io/resume.md

 coding standards and methodologies, documenting and executing unit test plans, and successful hardware integration.

-Led the design and development of new Copy Services, Cache, and Non Volatile Storage functions that provided enhanced customer data protection, reliability, and performance while working with cross-functional technical worldwide teams.
+Worked with cross-functional technical worldwide teams leading the design and development of new Copy Services, Cache, and Non Volatile Storage functions that provided enhanced customer data protection, reliability, and performance.

-*Defect Analysis:* Performed root cause analysis and provide fixes on hundreds of field and test defects.
+*Defect Analysis:* Performed root cause analysis and provided fixes on hundreds of field and test defects.

 *Customer Engagement:* Served as an IBM Systems Technical Advocate for two